Mulkrut/PhysicsSimMonogame/README.md

 # PhysicsSimMonogame

-Small cellular automata physics simulator used to learn C# and monogame Fokus was on learning and trying different ideas, the finished product was not the goal.
+Small cellular automata physics simulator used to learn C# and monogame.

+Focus was on learning and trying different ideas, the finished product was not the goal.